 The belief that land holds a property’s value lies in the basic premise that land appreciates, while buildings depreciate.
-With that reasoning, a stand-alone home has the potential for more growth as it holds 100 per cent of land ownership.
-An apartment only owns a percentage of the land on which it sits.
-As a generalisation, this seems to make sense.
-But when you factor in budget, location and desirability, the idea that a stand-alone home is always a better investment doesn’t hold.
+With that reasoning, a stand-alone home has the potential for more growth as it holds 100 percent of land ownership and an apartment only owns a percentage of the land on which it sits.

 The population squeeze

 In the past, when inner-city land was more available, it may have been fair to say that the percentage of land ownership was the most important consideration when investing in property.
-These days, Australia is experiencing rapid growth – from 16.1 million in 1989 to more than 22 million last year – and that affects the way we live.
+These days, Australia is experiencing rapid growth – and that affects the way we live.

 Most growth is happening in our capital cities.
 Today, almost two-thirds of the Australian population, or 15 million people, live in our major cities, – and this trend is expected to continue.
 The population in Brisbane, for example, is expected to more than double by 2056.

 Across Australia, the growing urban masses are increasingly fighting for property near city centres.
 Here people can enjoy cultural and entertainment precincts, shopping, facilities and plenty of opportunities for work, all backed up by solid infrastructure such as public transport.
 With limited land available, the only option is to build up, meaning medium- and high-density living is rapidly becoming the norm.

 The property market is quite literally much tighter the closer you get to any of Australia’s CBDs – evidence that the location is a key consideration in supply and demand.

 Due to the population squeeze and the desirability of central living, the land that inner-city apartments occupy has become increasingly valuable.
 In many cases, this makes up for the smaller percentage of land ownership.